 If you are undertaking small scale routine work such as installing a kitchen, bathroom or replacing windows a Simple Construction Phase Plan completed BEFORE the work starts is usually sufficient.
-The Simple Construction Phase Plan can be found in the Management Docs tab under reference HS37 you can do this using the Save As button.
+The Simple Construction Phase Plan can be found in the Management Docs tab under reference HS37

 Press the Edit button next to each paragraph to enter your own wording for each section of the Construction Phase Plan.
-Press OK to save your edite.
+Press OK to save your edits.